commerceblock/ocean-api-reference/how-to-ocean-config.md

 }
 ```

-Example values:
+**Example values:**

 - for ocean main: `chain=ocean_main`
 - for gold mainnet: `chain=gold_main`
 - for gold test: `chain=gold_test` or any other value

-Note:
+**Note:**

 Creating custom parameters requires corresponding changes to the electrum server.
-Configuration options for the electrum server live in `coins.py`.
-The best practice is to override the class Ocean or OceanTestnet, depending on whether it's a mainnet chain or a testnet chain, and override the address/key prefixes (for mainnet) **as well as** the `GENESIS_HASH`.
+Configuration options for the electrum server live in `cb-electrum-server/electrumx/lib/coins.py`.
+The best practice is to override the class Ocean or OceanTestnet, depending on whether it's a mainnet chain or a testnet chain, and override the address/key prefixes (mainnet only) **as well as** the `GENESIS_HASH`.

-Code change PRs:
+**Code change PRs:**

 - https://github.com/commerceblock/ocean/pull/73
 - https://github.com/commerceblock/cb-electrum-server/pull/8